 Evidence can be fleeting in a slip and fall case.
 When it involves, for example, a spill of liquid or some other material is involved, it will need to be cleaned up before other people are harmed.
 Boxes that a negligent worker placed in the aisle will likely be moved.
-A poorly lit area may receive a new lightbulb.
+A poorly lit area may receive a new light bulb.
 It is a good idea to take photos of the scene and gather the names and contact information of any witnesses who can corroborate what was present at the site at the time of injury.

 A common complication is that one person or business owns the property but someone else controls it or is responsible for cleaning and maintaining it.
-It is not always clear-cut which party bears responsibility for inspecting the premises and making it safe.
+It is not always clear which party bears responsibility for inspecting the premises and making it safe.
 A personal injury lawyer can help sort this out by serving what is known as “discovery requests” to obtain the information necessary to answer those questions.
 All of this is necessary for a plaintiff to meet his or her burden of proof in court.

 Work with a Los Angeles personal injury lawyer

-If you have been injured on someone else’s property in Southern California and believe it was someone else’s fault, speak with Los Angeles slip and fall lawyer Sean Salamati.
+If you have been injured on someone else’s property in Southern California and believe it was someone else’s fault, speak with Los Angeles slip and fall attorney Sean Salamati.
 Slip and fall cases can be tricky to prove but The Salamati Law Firm has the resources and expertise to make the case.
 Call for a no-obligation consultation.

 Additional “slip and fall fault” resources: